rinobusters/dao/README.md

 ## 4. Management Structure

-Rinobusters DAO LLC is **algorithmically managed**.
+Rinobusters DAO LLC may be **algorithmically managed**.
 The smart contract specified above dictates the rules for governance, treasury management, and operational protocols.
-There are no designated managers; all actions are executed automatically based on the outcomes of member votes as encoded in the smart contract.
+There may be no designated managers; all actions may be executed automatically based on the outcomes of member votes as encoded in the smart contract.

 ## 5. Governance Process